TOWN OF CRAWFORD

 Said suspensions shall run from the date the Town of Crawford, along with other municipalities in the region, enters the Phase 2 reopening pursuant to the Governor’s Executive Order(s) and run through the date of termination of the Town’s state of emergency, subject to extension by further order.

 CHARLES E.CARNES, TOWN SUPERVISOR

 Welcome to the Town of Crawford website.
 We are all very happy to be able to offer our residents and visitors an internet connection designed to be informative and helpful.
 We hope that our website will make interaction with Town government more accessible.

-I am pleased to present the Town’s 2018 Budget for your consideration.
-Despite the poor economic climate and increased costs in many areas we have continued to control costs in the areas that we can control as well as work with the state and others to control excessive costs that are mandated.
-This year Town residents will see no increase in their taxes.
-The general tax rate consisting of the Highway and most other departments will be under the New York State Property Tax Cap for the fifth year in a row.
+On behalf of the Town of Crawford, I am pleased to present the Town’s 2020 Budget for your consideration.
+Despite the poor economic climate and increased costs in many areas, including unfunded mandates handed down from the state, we have continued to control costs in the areas that we can.
+This year, town residents will see an increase of less than 1% in their taxes.
+The general tax rate consisting of the Highway and most other departments continues to be under the New York State Property Tax Cap for the 8th consecutive year.

 During 2019, events that support our local business owners have continued to grow and several new shops and restaurants have opened within our town.
 Our beautiful walking trail expansion was completed and new equipment for the highway department was purchased.
 I would like to take this time to thank the many employees who worked this past year with us to find ways to save money and be more efficient while maintaining services to our residents.